Search TEFCA-CommonWell for patient records

 • Locate specific sites to directly query.
 After locating a site, use the organization OID in the location query response to request patient records.

-1. Using Postman or curl, send a PatientSearch.LocationQuery request with the network patient ID to the record locator destination (adf917b5-1496-4241-87e2-ed20434b1fdb for development requests; 97f2dc1d-c71b-43a7-a436-9b789d44c804 for production requests).
+First, using Postman or curl, send a PatientSearch.LocationQuery request with either the network patient ID or patient demographics to the CommonWell EMPI destination.

 What demographic information to include